allmaps/allmaps/packages/render/README.md

 ### setBestScaleFactor

-Set the bestScaleFactor at the current viewport
+Set the bestScaleFactor for the current viewport

 #### Parameters